wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/control-system-software.rst

 The primary supported OS for FRC components is Windows.
 All required FRC software components have been tested on Windows 7, 8, and 10.
 Windows XP is not supported.

-Having said that, many of the tools for C++/Java programming are also supported and tested on Mac and Linux.
+Having said that, many of the tools for C++/Java programming are also supported and tested on macOS and Linux.
 Teams programming in C++/Java should be able to develop using these systems, using a Windows system for the Windows-only operations such as Driver Station, radio programming, and roboRIO imaging.

 Components supported on all OS’s have been marked with an \* below.
 All other items are Windows only, unless noted.